TitouanPastor/titouanpastor/README.md

 # 💫 About Me:
-Hardworking and determined student, currently in my first year of the apprenticeship engineering diploma in digital sciences at INP ENSEEIHT, with a good level of Chinese and fluent English.
+Hardworking and determined student, currently in my second year of the apprenticeship engineering diploma in digital sciences at INP ENSEEIHT, with a good level of Chinese and fluent English.
 Versatile and excellent in teamwork, I am currently working for Orange in the artificial intelligence for sensitive HOME team.

 👨‍💻 My personnal Website : https://titouanpastor.ovh